Higher Hz is reader-supported. Links on our site may earn us a commission. Learn more

 Like most studio-grade headphones, these aren’t meant to be worn while you’re running or exercising.
 They’re not stable enough for high intensity activities like that, but when you’re in the studio they serve their job well.

-Sure, they’ll be prone to fall off if you shake your head too much, but maybe you can wait to bop your head until you’re ready to listen back through your monitors.
+Sure, they’ll be prone to fall off if you shake your head too much, but maybe you can wait to bop your head until you’re ready to listen back through your studio monitors.

 Noise cancellation and isolation 2.0